A Guide to Tax Returns

 - A payment on account of the current year.

 You don’t need to be an accountant to appreciate that a payment on account, which is based on a previous year’s income, usually bears no relation to the actual income earned.
-The punitive aspect of this arrangement is that one is paying tax on 31 January, which is about two months before the end of one’s tax year - 5 April.
+The punitive aspect of this arrangement is that one is paying tax on 31 January, which is about two months before the end of the tax year on 5 April.

 Under the tax self-assessment system, the taxpayer does all the work for HMRC and they then send out tax demands based on figures that you provide.
 From time to time they may decide to embark on an investigation into an individual taxpayer’s affairs.
 There are a number of reasons why they may do this: